rse-verification/saida/README.md

 ```make; make install```
 	* For Frama-C version 26 and onward:
 ```dune build @install && dune install```
+	* NOTE: For Frama-C version >= 29: Use branch framac29

 * Execution:
 Run the plugin on file test.c as: